-However, some people are unsure about the safety of vaping products – and disposable vapes in particular.
+Some people may be unsure about the safety of vaping products – and disposable vapes in particular.
 So, are disposable vapes safe?
-Keep reading our guide to find out.
+Keep reading this guide to find out more.

 What are Disposable Vapes?

-When it comes to disposing of your vape, it’s important to make sure that you do it safely too.
-Household waste and recycling centres have spaces for batteries and electrical devices.
-With disposable vapes, the battery will generally not be removable, so you’ll likely have to recycle the whole device.
-It’s probably best to store your used disposable vapes safely until you can get to your local recycling centre.
+It’s also important to dispose of your vape safely.
+Household waste and recycling centres may have spaces for batteries and electrical devices.
+It might be best to store your used disposable vapes safely until you can get to a local recycling centre that can take them.

-If in doubt, it’s a good idea to check any instructions from the manufacturer that might come with your device, or consult the manufacturer directly if you have any questions.
+If in doubt, it’s a good idea to check any instructions from the manufacturer that might come with your device, or consult the manufacturer directly if you have any questions about your disposable vape.

 Smoke-free products are not risk-free and provide nicotine, which is addictive.
 Smoke-free products are not an alternative to quitting and are not designed as cessation aids.
 The best decision any adult smoker can make is to quit tobacco and nicotine use altogether.